tvdaal/slide-extractor/README.md

 For an online course that I took, I wanted to extract (PowerPoint) slides from a large collection of recordings (ca. 20 hours of video material).
-Since I could not find any good tooling for this online, I decided to one myself.
+Since I could not find any good tooling for this online, I decided to build one myself.
 With this custom solution in Python, I was able to extract all relevant frames with ease.
-From a few million video frames, I successfully extracted close to a thousand slides in PDF format.
+From a few million video frames, I successfully extracted close to a thousand slides into a PDF file.

 # Installation